 First, we’ll go to the project’s library editor.
 Then we’ll select the Import from Git feature.

 For a secure connection, use SSH, which requires set up of SSH credentials.
-Learn more in the product documentation on working with Git.
+Learn more in the reference documentation on working with Git.

 Then, we’ll use the URL of our public repository to connect to it.